SharePoint/sp-dev-docs/docs/general-development/machine-translation-services-in-sharepoint.md

-For sample code demonstrating how to use the server object model from a console application, see  [SharePoint 2013: Access Machine Translation Service using server object model](http://code.msdn.microsoft.com/SharePoint-Access-86639c3d ).
+For sample code demonstrating how to use the server object model from a console application, see  [SharePoint: Access Machine Translation Service using server object model](http://code.msdn.microsoft.com/SharePoint-Access-86639c3d ).